 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Nokia Group reported total carbon emissions of approximately 35,409,500,000 kg CO2e, comprising 111,100,000 kg CO2e from Scope 1, 84,800,000 kg CO2e from Scope 2, and about 35,213,600,000 kg CO2e from Scope 3 emissions.
-This reflects a commitment to transparency in their environmental impact across all scopes of emissions.
-Nokia has set ambitious climate targets, aiming for net-zero greenhouse gas emissions across its value chain by 2040.
-The company has established near-term targets to reduce absolute Scope 1, 2, and 3 greenhouse gas emissions by 50% by 2030, using 2019 as the baseline year.
-Long-term, Nokia aims for a 90% reduction in these emissions by 2040.
-The company’s emissions data highlights significant contributions from Scope 3, particularly from purchased goods and services, which accounted for approximately 2,500,000,000 kg CO2e in 2015.
-Nokia's commitment to reducing its carbon footprint aligns with industry standards and reflects a proactive approach to climate change mitigation.
+In 2023, Nokia Group reported total carbon emissions of approximately 35,409,500,000 kg CO2e.
+This figure includes Scope 1 emissions of about 111,100,000 kg CO2e, Scope 2 emissions of approximately 84,800,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled around 35,213,600,000 kg CO2e.
+Nokia has set ambitious climate commitments, aiming to achieve net-zero greenhouse gas emissions across its entire value chain by 2040.
+The company has established near-term targets to reduce absolute Scope 1, 2, and 3 emissions by 50% by 2030, using 2019 as the baseline year.
+Furthermore, long-term targets include a 90% reduction in these emissions by 2040.
+These targets align with the Science Based Targets initiative (SBTi) and are classified as consistent with limiting global warming to 1.5°C. Nokia's commitment reflects its proactive approach to addressing climate change and reducing its environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents